CodeforNepal/bay-area/meetups/meetup16.md

 ## Conversation Summary

 - Aish
   - Talked to founder of Code for Nepal - We can now get access to AWS, Azure, Google Cloud Platform.
+Talks with Amazon in progress.
+Will talk to Google/Azure next.

 - Pragya
   - The python package being used for tesseract does not compile in docker.
 Looking for alternatives.